mejia-dev/pizza-parlor/README.md

 Expected Output: myCart(items:{1})

+Describe: Cart.prototype.removeItem

+Test: "It will remove an object from the Cart's 'items' property by id"
+Code: myCart().removeItem(1);
+Expected Output: true;

 Describe: Pizza()

 Test: "It will construct a new Pizza object with a string property for size, and an array property for toppings"